- The average cost of car insurance for a 65-year-old driver in Oregon is $1,555 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Oregon?

-Our data show that GEICO provides the cheapest state minimum auto insurance for seniors in Oregon, at around $475 per year.
-Country Financial and State Farm also rank highly for affordable state minimum coverage for seniors in Oregon.
+Based on our data, $475 offers the lowest state minimum auto insurance rates for seniors in Oregon, at $475 yearly.
+Country Financial and State Farm also provide affordable rates on state minimum coverage for seniors in Oregon.

 Which companies offer the cheapest liability car insurance for seniors in Oregon?